4nYuj1n/4nYuj1n.github.io/content/writeups/2025_Mimic CTF Quals/Icall/_index.md

 ---

-In this challenge, a ELF binary was given, during the competition lets now load it into IDA
+In this challenge, a ELF binary was given lets now load it into IDA

 ![alt ida](Screenshot_1.png)